 CP stands for ‘Specialist Tyre’ and ‘Light Commercial’.
 CP tyres are widely used by campervan and motorhomes due to their specifications, being designed to carry higher loads, especially when placed in a single line on the rear axle.

 The correct (or high) grade tyres should always be used with your motorhome, as deviating from the standard grade and opting for something with a weaker build, or a lower speed can have adverse effects on the handling of the vehicle.

 What is the Tyre Pressure for a Motorhome?

-On standard 16-inch tyres, the PSI should be anywhere between 35-80 or 280-550 kPa.
+On standard 16-inch tyres, the correct pressure for PSI should be anywhere between 35-80 or 280-550 kPa.
 To know for sure what your own tyres specifics are, manufacturers include data plates in your motorhome that give you numbers on the recommended tyre pressure based on the maximum weight.